essymizo/covid19-Mizoram/README.md

 [![Capture.png](https://i.postimg.cc/kgDJJGdp/Capture.png)](https://postimg.cc/0zRRZ8jY)

-Below are the features -
+Below are the features considered in the data -

 1. Patient_Number - Pn (where n is number of covid patients, 1<=n) [NOT NULL]